Short-term lets: regulation information

 Information about the regulation of short-term lets in Scotland.

 The law around short-term lets changed on 1 October 2022.
-New hosts are required to apply for a short-term let licence before accepting bookings or receiving guests.
+New hosts are required to obtain a short-term let licence before accepting bookings or receiving guests.

 Licensing scheme

-The short-term lets licensing scheme is mandatory for all short-term let accommodations across Scotland, including holiday cottages, B&Bs, guest houses, rooms within a home and unconventional accommodation such as pods and yurts.
+The short-term lets licensing scheme is mandatory for all short-term let accommodation across Scotland, including holiday cottages, B&Bs, guest houses, rooms within a home and unconventional accommodation such as pods and yurts.
+A licence is required, regardless of how long you let the accommodation for.
+It could be one night or several months.

 To find out more, you can read the Short-term lets licensing scheme guide or use the Short-term lets checker tool on the mygov.scot site to see if you need a licence and what type of licence you need.